 So she journaled and explored and tried on different things while she worked on figuring out what to do next.

-And now as this next phase of her life as a single, mid-life woman with grown kiddos stretches before her, she’s finally found that thing that lights her up and makes her feel joy and delight - painting children’s art and writing and illustrating children’s books.
+And now as this next phase of her life as a single, mid-life woman with grown kiddos stretches before her, she’s finally found that thing that lights her up and makes her feel joy and delight - making art and writing stories for children and the young at heart.

 Will this story have a happily ever after?
 She truly believes it will.